daniellebutters37/Butters_Danielle_HW3_InfoGraphic/README.md

 SVG Images

 **Build**
+CSS grid used to make responsive
 SASS plug-in for Visual Studio Code to compile CSS animate.css used for animations wow.js used for to trigger animations on scroll

 **Code Example**
+HTML using wow.js and animate.css
 ```
     <div class="record wow rotateInUpRight">
 		<img src="images/atom_record.svg" alt="Atom Record">
 	</div>
 ```

 **Installation**